20 Jordan Baker Quotes With Page Numbers From The Great Gatsby

 ~F. Scott Fitzgerald, The Great Gatsby, Jordan Baker to Nick Carraway, Chapter 3, Page 30

-Meaning: Jordan’s quote and behavior towards Nick now convey her lack of interest in him and her focus on the other two girls.
-She only holds Nick’s hand in an impersonal manner to show that she will take care of him soon and then continues to ignore him in favor of the two girls.
+Meaning: Jordan’s quote and behavior toward Nick now convey her lack of interest in him and her focus on the other two girls.
+She only holds Nick’s hand impersonally to show that she will take care of him soon and then continues to ignore him in favor of the two girls.

 This highlights Jordan’s aloof and somewhat cold demeanor, which Nick has observed since first meeting her.